MountainSwitch

 Single-adapter health uses the same fallback rules

-If health:{adapterId} is missing, the API distinguishes true bootstrap from post-boot missing health using lastCompletedCycle:{adapterId}.
-The response is synthesized but not written back to KV.
+If health:{adapterId} is missing or corrupt, the API synthesizes conservative unavailable health for the requested adapter.
+The response is not written back to KV.

 The single-adapter shape matches one list entry